lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 2. Use that model to infer labels (*pseudo-labeling*) on unlabeled data
 3. Retrain the model using both the original and pseudo-labeled data

-### 🔹 Use Cases
+### 🔹 Applications

-- Text classification with limited annotations
+- Text classification
-- Image classification where labeling is expensive (e.g., medical images)
+- Image classification (e.g., medical images)
 - Speech recognition
+- Fraud detection

 ### 🔹 Extra

 - **Self-training**: A method where a model trains on its own predictions on unlabeled data.
 - **Co-training**: Two models learn from different views of the data and teach each other.
-- **Label propagation**: Labels spread from labeled to unlabeled points.
+- **Label propagation**: A method that spreads known labels through a graph to predict labels for unlabeled data.

 <img src="https://cdn-images-1.medium.com/max/1600/1*S6zTuD8kk8zT3CdXQdagsw.png" height="300"/>